djfpaagman/djfpaagman/README.md

 ### Hi there 👋

+I'm Dennis Paagman, an independent developer who's passionate about building great products.
+I have been building, testing, and deploying Ruby on Rails apps for over 10 years.

+### More info 📫

+If you want to get in touch, please contact met at dennis@paagman.dev.

 <!--
 **djfpaagman/djfpaagman** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.